Diese Webseite verwendet Cookies

 Two important committee jobs are facilitation and record-keeping.
 These responsibilities can be shared or rotated, but it should be clear who is responsible for doing them.

 You will want to spend time thinking about ground rules for your committee.
 Some common ground rules are: start on time and end on time; confidentiality; no public showing of weakness or division to the employer; and helping each other participate by speaking less if you usually speak a lot, and speaking more if you don’t speak much.
+Equal participation is not a natural process, we need agreements and internal policies that reinforce the inclusion of invisible and submerged voices.

 Discuss a committee agenda and collective ground rules that would fit your situation.